hwangjoons/translateForEx/README.md

 The stock prices are retrieved via Alpha Vantage API (https://www.alphavantage.co/documentation/) of any given date (starting from 2022).

-The application is able to retrieve, record, save, and favorite stock prices at a given day's closing price within the mobile application.
+The application is able to retrieve, record, save, and mark favorite stock prices at a given day's closing price within the mobile application.

 This project was created in 2 days time as part of my HackReactor bootcamp's journey.